Tuition and Aid FAQ's

 What is the purpose of the FAFSA?

 The FAFSA form determines a student’s eligibility for financial aid.
 To fill it out, you need to provide your Social Security number and other identification.
 You need to include federal tax and other financial information.
 This helps to clarify your need for assistance.
-And since situations change from year to year, each student needing assistance needs to submit the form each year.
+And since situations change from year to year, each student needing assistance needs to submit the form each year, available on October 1st.

 What are the deadlines for filing my FAFSA?

 FAFSA filing deadlines for students wanting to receive aid for the upcoming academic year is June 30.

 The preferred filing date is March 2 of each year for the upcoming school year.
 Preference will be given to students who apply by March 2.
 Applicants are asked to respond promptly to any requests for additional information.
 All data provided to the Financial Aid Office and the federal government must be accurate in order to minimize processing time.

 How do I check the status of my financial aid application?